mgaitan/sphinxcontrib-mermaid/README.md

 - `alt`: determines the image's alternate text for HTML output.
 If not given, the alternate text defaults to the mermaid code.
 - `align`: determines the image's position.
 Valid options are `'left'`, `'center'`, `'right'`
 - `caption`: can be used to give a caption to the diagram.
 - `zoom`: can be used to enable zooming the diagram.
-For a global config see `mermaid_d3_zoom` bellow.
+For a global config see `mermaid_d3_zoom` below.

 <figure class="align-center">
 <img src="https://user-images.githubusercontent.com/16781833/228022911-c26d1e01-7f71-4ab7-bb33-ce53056f8343.gif" alt="A preview after adding :zoom: option only to the first diagram example above:" />